-267 Fed.
+268 Fed.
 R. Civ.
 P. 26(f)(3)(C).

-268 Fed.
+269 Fed.
 R. Civ.
 P. 26(b)(2)(B).

-269 Fed.
+270 Fed.
 R. Civ.
 P. 26(b)(5)(B).

 order to preserve information potentially relevant to the litigation.
 In such cases, it must take "reasonable steps" to prevent the loss of electronically stored information.
-In evaluating whether a city's preservation attempts were reasonable, courts should take into account the limited staff and resources that governmental parties may have to devote to preservation efforts.270 Note that electronically stored information lost despite a city's reasonable preservation efforts.270 Note that software attack, or accidental damage to physical hardware-will not give rise to sanctions under Rule 37.
+In evaluating whether a city's preservation attempts were reasonable, courts should take into account the limited staff and resources that governmental parties may have to devote to preservation efforts.271 Note that electronically stored information lost despite a city's reasonable preservation efforts-such as through the failure of a cloud-based storage service, a malignant software attack, or accidental damage to physical hardware-will not give rise to sanctions under Rule 37.